ppy/osu-wiki/news/2024/2024-01-16-mappers-guild-more-priority-quests.md

 ### [Underappreciated Artists v2](https://mappersguild.com/missions?id=65a3451cf3b11461108e6fa7)

 Some of osu!'s Featured Artists haven't seen much love recently.
-Create and rank a map from any artist who hasn't received a ranked map since their announcement on osu!.
+Create and rank a map from any artist who hasn't received a Ranked map since their announcement on osu!.
 (Relevant artists are listed on [the quest page](https://mappersguild.com/missions?id=65a3451cf3b11461108e6fa7)!)

 ### [Speedrank Specialist](https://mappersguild.com/missions?id=65a34492f3b11461108e6fa3)